isomerpages/moe-standrewsjc/_parents/Sexuality Education.md

 The completed form is to be submitted by<strong> 10/03/2023</strong>.</div>

-<a align="justify">Parents can contact the school at 6285 7008 (Mr. Jae Chia ext 264) for discussion or to seek clarification about the school’s Sexuality Education programme. </a>
+<a align="justify">Parents can contact the school at 6285 7008 (Mr Jae Chia ext 264) for discussion or to seek clarification about the school’s Sexuality Education programme. </a>